 1st class versus 2nd class

 2nd class seats are the standard way to travel in Switzerland.
 Swiss trains are comfortable, so 2nd class is perfectly fine.
 1st class is about 75% more expensive.
 For that, you get more spacious seats and larger windows.
 On average, there are less travelers in 1st class.
-In some trains, like the Glacier Express, 1st class passengers have the option of getting their meal served at their place.
+In various long distance trains, including the Glacier Express, 1st class passengers have the option of getting a meal served at their place.

 Availability of 1st class